Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

 The air friction on a moving film can be estimated using the Prandtl theory \cite{rutgers96}.
 It scales as $\eta_a V / \delta_{\text{BL}}$ with the boundary layer thickness $ \delta_{\text{BL}} \sim [\eta_a H /(\rho_a V) ]^{1/2}$, the air viscosity $\eta_a = 1.8 $ kg/m/s, the air density $\rho_a = 1.3$ kg/m$^3$, and the film height $H \sim 1$ m.
 In the initial film, the velocity varies from the motors' velocity at the top to a much smaller velocity at the bottom (as will be shown later).
 For the smallest motors' velocity, $V= 0.2$ m/s, the air friction is thus at most of the order of 10$^{-3}$ kg m$^{-1}$ s$^{-2}$ and should be negligible in comparison with the gravity of the order $\rho g h \sim 10^{-2}$ kg m$^{-1}$ s$^{-2}$.
 The highest motor velocities are close to the terminal velocities observed for films of comparable thickness (see Fig. 4 in \cite{rutgers96}) and air friction should begin to play a significant role.
 However, the rescaling obtained in Fig. \ref{fig:spectro_master_curve} shows that the influence of the motors' velocity is small, and the air friction will be neglected in the model.
 The inertia of the central film scales as $ \rho h V^2 /H \sim 10^{-3}$ kg m$^{-1}$ s$^{-2}$ and will be neglected too.

-Finally, the surface shear viscosity leads to an in-plane friction force of the order of $ \eta_s \delta V / L^2$, with $\delta V$ a velocity difference between two points of the film separated from a distance $L$ and $\eta_s \sim 10^{-7} - 10^{-6}$ kg/s \cite{Stevenson2005} the shear interface viscosity.
-The thickness stratification in the central part of the film indicates a uniform velocity in the $y$ direction, and this viscous friction does not contribute to the force balance.
-The extracted films on the two film sides are thicker than the central part and fall down under gravity.
-If the downward velocity $V^{\text{Fr}}$ reaches 1 m/s, with a characteristic width $L = w^{\text{Fr}} \sim 10^{-1}$ m we get an upward viscous term of the order of $10^{-4}$ kg m$^{-1}$ s$^{-2}$ in the Frankel film, which is negligible.
+Finally, the surface shear viscosity leads to a vertical in-plane friction force of the order of $ \eta_s \delta V_z / L^2$, with $\delta V_z$ a velocity difference between two points of the film separated from a horizontal distance $L$ and $\eta_s \sim 10^{-7} - 10^{-6}$ kg/s \cite{Stevenson2005} the shear interface viscosity.
+The thickness stratification in the central part of the film leads to an invariance by translation in the $y$ direction, and this viscous friction does not contribute to the force balance.
+The situation is different in the extracted films on the two film sides that are thicker than the central part and fall down under gravity.
+If the downward velocity $V^{\text{Fr}}$ reaches 1 m/s, with a characteristic width \ER{ $L \sim 10^{-1}$ m (width of the lateral Frankel films)} we get an upward viscous term of the order of $10^{-4}$ kg m$^{-1}$ s$^{-2}$ in the Frankel film, which is negligible.
 The higher gravitational force in this thick part of the film is thus probably compensated by the film inertia.

 On the basis of the previous discussion and of the observed rescaling in Fig. \ref{fig:spectro_master_curve}, the dynamics of the initial film will be rationalized using the equilibrium model of section \ref{sec:eq}.
-The modelization of the Frankel film motion is beyond the scope of this paper, and its downwards flow will be taken into account phenomenologically.
+The modeling of the Frankel film motion is beyond the scope of this paper, and its downwards flow will be taken into account phenomenologically.